Great Naktong Offensive: Ka-san

-General Gay, alerted all of his division's front-line units to be prepared for the attack in the Ka-san sector as well.
-ROK 1st Division commander Major General Paik Sun Yup also braced his men for attack.
+Gay, alerted all of his division's front-line units to be prepared for the attack in the Ka-san sector as well.
+ROK 1st Division commander Major general Paik Sun Yup also braced his men for attack.

 The attack hit with full force in the Bowling Alley area north of Taegu.
 The attack caught the 8th Cavalry Regiment unprepared at Sangju.
 The division was poorly deployed along the road to that town, lacking a reserve force to counterattack effectively.
 The KPA struck the 2nd Battalion, 8th Cavalry, the night of September 2/3 on Hill 448 west of the Bowling Alley and 2 mi north of Tabu-dong, and overran it.
 The overrun 2nd Battalion withdrew through the 3rd Battalion which had assembled hastily in a defensive position south of Tabu-dong.
 During the day, elements of the KPA 1st Division forced the 8th Cavalry I&R Platoon and a detachment of National Police from the Walled City of Ka-san on the crest of Hill 902, 4 mi east of Tabu-dong.
-On September 3, therefore, the UN command lost both Tabu-dong and Hill 902, locally called Ka-san, the dominant mountain-top 10 mi north of Taegu.
+On September 3, therefore, the UN command lost both Tabu-dong and Hill 902, the dominant mountain-top 10 mi north of Taegu.

 This sudden surge of the KPA southward toward Taegu concerned Walker.
-The Eighth Army ordered an ROK battalion from the Taegu Replacement Training Center to a position in the rear of the 8th Cavalry and the 1st Cavalry Division organized Task Force Allen, to be commanded by Assistant Division Commander Brigadier General Frank A. Allen, Jr. It was to be used in combat as an emergency force should the KPA break through to the edge of Taegu.
+The Eighth Army ordered a ROKA battalion from the Taegu Replacement Training Center to a position in the rear of the 8th Cavalry and the 1st Cavalry Division organized Task Force Allen, to be commanded by Assistant Division Commander Brigadier general Frank A. Allen, Jr. It was to be used in combat as an emergency force should the KPA break through to the edge of Taegu.
 Eighth Army countered the KPA advance down the Tabu-dong road by ordering the 1st Cavalry Division to recapture and defend Hill 902.
-This hill, 10 mi north of Taegu, afforded observation all the way south through Eighth Army positions into the city, and, in North Korean hands, could be used for general intelligence purposes and to direct artillery and mortar fire.
+Hill 902 afforded observation all the way south through Eighth Army positions into the city, and, in North Korean hands, could be used for general intelligence purposes and to direct artillery and mortar fire.